jllopezpino/blog/_posts/2017-01-13-three-simple-tricks-to-speed-up-your-website.md

 # Defer loading

-Reusing code from a StakOverflow answer to [defer loading JavaScript](http://stackoverflow.com/a/18405468)) and another one to [defer loading CSS](http://stackoverflow.com/a/22255132), I ended up using the following code:
+Reusing examples from StackOverflow to [defer load JavaScript](http://stackoverflow.com/a/18405468) and another one to [defer load CSS](http://stackoverflow.com/a/22255132), I ended up with the following code:

 {% highlight javascript %}